List of Monster Musume characters: Sebasstian and Flounnder

 Sebasstian (サバスチャン, Sabasuchan) and Flounnder (ポチョムキンメ, Pochomukinme) are a pair of Fishfolk and butlers sent to bring Mero home under orders from Mero's Mother, the Mermaid Queen.
-Both look like humanoid fishes with arms and legs, and with webbing between their fingers.
+Both look like humanoid fish with arms and legs, and with webbing between their fingers.
 Fishfolk are capable of breathing air and, ironically enough, are more capable on land than the far more humanoid Mermaids thanks to their functioning legs.
-They are totally terrified of being blamed for anything, and when Mero went missing they simply stayed back while Kimihito and the girls did all the work, since they didn't wanted to lose their jobs for trying to bargain with Octo on a previous occasion.
+They are totally terrified of being blamed for anything, and when Mero went missing, they stayed back while Kimihito and the girls did all the work, since they didn't want to lose their jobs for bargaining with Octo on a previous occasion.
 Their names are based on the secondary characters from Disney'sThe Little Mermaid franchise.

 Octo

 A Scylla that apparently kidnapped Mero.
 She looks like a young woman with octopus tentacles instead of legs, octopus pupils, and tentacles for hair.
-After Miia and Cerea were incapacitated by the giant anemones that guard her cave and she tried to seduce Kimihito, she and Rachnera ended in a standoff.
+After Miia and Cerea were incapacitated by the giant anemones guarding her cave, and after she tried to seduce Kimihito, she and Rachnera ended up in a standoff.
 The standoff was broken by Suu, who proceeded to molest both of them.
 Once everyone calms down, she and Rachnera develop a mutual respect for each other and their techniques.
 It turns out that she hadn't kidnapped Mero, she simply wanted her help in dealing with a bothering situation: Octo has no magic abilities whatsoever, but people seeking magical solutions to their problems keep on bothering her, so she wanted Mero to use her authority as a princess to clear the misunderstanding; her reputed "evil magical powers" are also being blamed for the rise in merpeople elopement with humans.
-Unfortunately, Mero has no real authority, but Kimihito's idea about clearing up the misunderstandings about Octo (which delights Octo immensely, to Miia and Cerea's annoyance) causes Mero to suggest that they address the problem to her mother, the Mermaid Queen., and eventually the misunderstanding is cleared up.
-Octo later takes a side job at Yukio's Sno-Ball Hot Springs Inn dispensing advice to the love-lorn liminals and humans staying there.
+Unfortunately, Mero has no real authority, but Kimihito's idea to clear up the misunderstandings about Octo leads Mero to suggest they address the problem to her mother, the Mermaid Queen.
+Eventually, the misunderstanding is cleared up.
+Octo later takes a side job at Yukio's Sno-Ball Hot Springs Inn, dispensing advice to the love-lorn liminals and humans staying there.